Covid-19 Out of Hours News

 Useful websites (click here to visit):

-Fit for Travel - a public access website provided by the NHS (Scotland).
-It gives travel health information for people travelling abroad from the UK
+Superdrug travel advice - a public access website giving travel health information for people travelling abroad from the UK.

 Foreign and Commenwealth Office